my-ts-org/teamspeak-query-wrapper/README.md

 The API key must match the one stored in your configuration file.

+### Debug Mode

+⚠️ **IMPORTANT SECURITY NOTICE**: Debug mode should only be enabled during testing and development.
+When enabled, it:

+- Exposes sensitive information in error responses
+- Logs detailed information about requests
+- May reveal API keys and other sensitive data

+To disable debug mode in production:

+1. Open `config/config.php`
+2. Set `'enabled' => false` in the debug section
+3. Ensure the log file is not web-accessible

 ### Automatic API Key Generation

 The wrapper will automatically generate a secure API key when: